BBS-contact/BBS-Open-System/docs/overview.md

 - documentation assembly
 - partner and grant outreach

-The core principles are public, while sensitive algorithms remain protected until safety and maturity requirements are met.
+The core principles are public.
+Sensitive algorithms remain protected until safety and maturity requirements are met.

 ---